noahlt/noahweb/content/2018/to-see-a-storm.md

 Some of the other chasers whooped and hollered.
 I stood, silent and transfixed.
 A tornado is powerfully destructive, yet from a distance this one looked smooth and tranquil.
 As we'd seen just a moment before, a new tornado is delicate, and can fall apart just as soon as it forms.
 Watching a tornado touch down is a privilege, like watching a bird first take flight.

-But we couldn’t stand around.
+But we couldn’t dawdle.
 In accord with Jim’s forecast, the storm was gaining energy as it moved east, and now it was moving much faster; meanwhile, we’d been in one spot gawking as the tornado passed us by.
 So we all piled into our cars and tried to keep up.

 The most dangerous part of tornado chasing is driving.
 The roads are often wet, there’s sometimes debris from tornado damage, and — most surprising to me — these days the number of storm chasers driving to keep pace with a storm actually creates more traffic than the small country roads can handle.